-Thus, during this challenge, the cardio/conditioning component will start at 10 minutes for week 1 and increase by 5 minutes to 15 minutes for week 2 etc. This is crucial to your physical transformation because at the end of 8 weeks, we want to make sure that our physiques will carry as little fat as possible to showcase a lean and ripped physique.
+Thus, during this challenge, the cardio/conditioning component will start at 20 minutes base for week 1 and increase by 5 minutes to 25 minutes for week 2 etc. This is crucial to your physical transformation because at the end of 8 weeks, we want to make sure that our physiques will carry as little fat as possible to showcase a lean and ripped physique.

 Here are some general principles you need to keep in mind during training;

 1) Remember to mobilize and stretch before every session to ensure dominant muscles do not overcompensate for weak mobility which results in an imbalanced physique